Percy Smythe, 6th Viscount Strangford

-Percy Clinton Sydney Smythe, 6th Viscount Strangford GCB GCH (31 August 1780 – 29 May 1855) was an Anglo-Irish diplomat.
+Percy Clinton Sydney Smythe, 6th Viscount Strangford GCB GCH (31 August 1780 – 29 May 1855) was a British diplomat.

 Early life

 He was the son of Lionel Smythe, 5th Viscount Strangford (1753–1801) and Maria Eliza Philipse.
 In 1769, his sixteen-year-old future father left Ireland, joined the army and served during the American War of Independence.
 While quartered in New York in the winter of 1776 to 1777, he met and courted Maria.
 She was the daughter of Frederick Philipse III (1720–1785), the third and last Lord of Philipsburg Manor and a descendant of the Dutch founder of the city.
 At first, her father rejected Lionel, however, as Philipse was a Loyalist during the war, the New York Legislature confiscated his estate, one of the largest in the province, and Philipse changed his mind.
 They married in September 1779 at Trinity Church in Manhattan and they returned to the United Kingdom.
 Upon the withdrawal of the British troops from New York in 1783, Philipse also went to England, where he later died.

 Smythe was educated at Harrow and graduated from Trinity College, Dublin in 1800, entered the diplomatic service, and in the following year succeeded to the title of Viscount Strangford in the Peerage of Ireland.

 He had literary tastes, and in 1803 published Poems from the Portuguese of Camoēns, with Remarks and Notes, Byron at this time describing him as "Hibernian Strangford".